When Does Multi-Agent Collaboration Help? An Entropy Perspective: More Experimental Results

 Temperature $\tau$ directly modulates the sharpness of the softmax distribution: higher $\tau$ produces flatter distributions with higher absolute entropy, while lower $\tau$ concentrates probability mass and reduces entropy.
 So we conduct temperature ablation experiments to assess the robustness of our findings to decoding hyperparameters.

-\paragraph{Experimental Setup.} We evaluate Qwen3-4B on MATH500 across all five MAS architectures (Single, Sequential, Centralized, Debate, Hybrid) at three temperature settings $\tau \in \{0.4, 0.6, 0.8\}$, with top-$p = 0.95$ held constant.
+\paragraph{Experimental Setup.} We evaluate Qwen3-4B on \texttt{MATH500} across all five MAS architectures at three temperature settings $\tau \in \{0.4, 0.6, 0.8\}$, with top-$p = 0.95$ held constant.
 For each configuration, we use 100 paired samples and apply McNemar's test for statistical significance between all temperature pairs.

 \paragraph{Accuracy Is Statistically Invariant to Temperature.} Figure~\ref{fig:temperature-accuracy} presents MAS accuracy across temperatures.
 The results demonstrate remarkable stability: the multi-agent average accuracy varies by only 0.5\% across the temperature range ($73.7\%$ at $\tau=0.4$, $74.0\%$ at $\tau=0.6$, $73.5\%$ at $\tau=0.8$).
 Among individual architectures, Sequential and Centralized achieve identical accuracy ($74.0\%$) at both $\tau=0.4$ and $\tau=0.8$, while the maximum variation occurs in Single ($73.7\% \to 75.2\% \to 72.0\%$, $\Delta = 3.2\%$).
 McNemar's test across all 15 pairwise comparisons (5 architectures $\times$ 3 temperature pairs) yields $p > 0.37$, with most comparisons showing $p \ge 0.48$ or $p = 1.0$, confirming that temperature does not significantly alter MAS performance outcomes within this range.